-Understand Your Income Tax Liability
+Your Income Tax Liability

 Understanding where your income tax liabilities arise is a vital part of any income tax planning.
 Mistakes can be costly and could even result in you paying more income tax than necessary.
 Your tax liabilities will change depending on your country of residence, making it important to speak to tax advisers with specialist expertise and local experience.

-If you live abroad but still have income emanating from the UK, it is possible that you will have to pay UK Income Tax even if you are not a UK resident.
+If you live abroad but still have income emanating from the UK, it is possible that you will have to pay UK income tax even if you are not a UK resident.
 Income includes items such as pension income, rental income, interest on savings and investments, and wages.

 Who Doesn’t Pay Income Tax?

-Non-residents do not usually pay UK income tax on income from the State Pension or from interest on UK government securities.
+Non-residents do not usually pay UK income tax on income from the state pension or from interest on UK government securities.
 If you live abroad and you are employed in the UK, your tax is calculated automatically based on the days that you work in the UK.
 Tax on your savings interest is normally deducted by your bank.

-You usually have to send a Self Assessment tax return if you rent out property in the UK, or if you work for yourself in the UK.
-If you have a pension outside the UK and you were UK resident in one of the 5 previous tax years then you will also have to do this.
+You usually have to send a self-assessment tax return if you rent out property in the UK, or if you work for yourself in the UK.
+If you have a pension outside the UK and you were UK resident in one of the five previous tax years, then you will also have to do this.
 It will also be a requirement if you have other untaxed income.

 Have You Overpaid?

 You need to pay tax on your rental income if you rent out a property in the UK.
-If you live abroad for 6 months or more per year, you’re classed as a non-resident landlord by HMRC – even if you are a UK resident for tax purposes.
+If you live abroad for six months or more per year, you’re classed as a non-resident landlord by HMRC – even if you are a UK resident for tax purposes.

-Submitting your Income Tax return
+Submitting Your Income Tax Return

-Companies and trusts
+Companies and Trusts

 A company is a non-resident landlord if it receives income from renting UK property and either its main office or business premises is outside the UK, or it is incorporated outside the UK.
-Your company will get its rent in full if it’s resident in the UK for tax purposes – this includes UK branches of companies based abroad if they’re registered for Corporation Tax.
+Your company will get its rent in full if it’s resident in the UK for tax purposes – this includes UK branches of companies based abroad if they’re registered for corporation tax.
 A trust is a non-resident landlord if it receives income from renting UK property and all trustees usually live outside the UK.

 Have You Been Double-Taxed?

-HMRC themselves recommend taking independent tax advice.
+HMRC also recommends taking independent tax advice.

 It is possible to be resident in both the UK and another country.
 You will need to check the other country’s residence rules and when the tax year starts and ends.
-We cam give guidance on this.
+We can give guidance on this.

-Living Abroad but still UK resident?
+Living Abroad but Still UK Resident?